lee-xin-jin-terence/linux-file-transfer-protocol-client-server/README.md

 > This project was developed as part of university coursework and is a collaborative effort between **Terence Lee Xin Jin** and **Hendra Kurniawan**.
 # Simple File Transfer Protocol (FTP) in C for Linux

+This project was developed as part of university coursework and is a collaborative effort between **Terence Lee Xin Jin** and **Hendra Kurniawan**.

 ## Authors
 - Terence Lee Xin Jin
 - Hendra Kurniawan

 ## Overview
-This project implements a basic File Transfer Protocol (FTP) in C (GNU) for Linux.
-It enables file transfers between a client and a server over a network connection.
+This project implements a basic File Transfer Protocol (FTP) in C (GNU) for Linux using **low-level system programming concepts**.
+It facilitates file transfers between a client and a server over a network connection through direct interaction with the Linux operating system.

 ## Features
 - **Send and receive files** – Transfer files between client and server.